lorenaspoturno/SkillsChallengeCode/README.md

 - Numbers,
 - Special character,
 - Phase.
 For the sentence to be evaluated as a palindrome, the complete sentence must be read inversely equal to the original sentence
-- Only one character (letter, number, special character).
+- Single character (letter, number, special character).
 These will be evaluated as positive cases.

 # Steps:
 1. Open ExercusOne.html from a browser